CPAN-API/metacpan-developer/README.md

 - To edit and test

     Make changes in your checked out 'metacpan' repos and restart the service or use the run.sh script for puppet

+- Running the test suite

+    SSH into the box.
+Stop the live ElasticSearch and start a test instance.
+If you have a lot of RAM allocated to your box, you may not need to stop the live ElasticSearch.
+If you haven't done so already, bump up the RAM allocated to this machine to 1.5 GB.
+(We keep the default low for the people who only want to work on the metacpan-web repo).
+You'll find the memory settings in VirtualBox under:

+    Settings => System => Motherboard => Base Memory

+    ```bash
+    vagrant ssh
+    sudo /etc/init.d/elasticsearch stop
+    sudo /opt/elasticsearch-0.20.2/bin/elasticsearch -f -Des.http.port=9900 -Des.cluster.name=testing

+    sudo su metacpan
+    cd ~/api.metacpan.org
+    source ~/.metacpanrc
+    prove -lv t
+    ```

+    Note that -r has not been passed to prove when running the tests.

 - To connect to other services